SHARP-EATMAN

 Alternate view of a female Sphecodes heraclei heraclei

-Dorsal view of a female Hercules Sphecodes bee of the subspecies Sphecodes heraclei heraclei
+Dorsal view of female bee

-There are two subspecies of Hercules Sphecodes: In the subspecies Sphecodes heraclei heraclei, shown here, the female bee has a partly-red abdomen, while the male bee has a black abdomen.
-In the subspecies Sphecodes heraclei ignitus, the female has a red thorax as well as a partly red abdomen; males have red coloration on the abdomen as well.
+There are two subspecies of Hercules sphecodes: In the subspecies Sphecodes heraclei heraclei, shown here, the female bee has a partly-red abdomen, while the male bee has a black abdomen.
+In the subspecies Sphecodes heraclei ignitus, the female has a red thorax as well as a partly red abdomen; males have some red coloration on the abdomen as well.

 CITE THIS PAGE: Sharp, Paula and Ross Eatman.
 "Sphecodes."
 Wild Bees of the National Butterfly Center of Mission, Texas.
 15 Jan.
 2019, http://www.wildbeestexas.com.
 Accessed [day/month/year guide accessed].